Select Committee on Reproductive Health

 For information on current members on the Select Committee on Reproductive Health, click here.

 Assemblymember Bauer-Kahan’s Legislation on Reproductive Health

 In response to attacks on reproductive healthcare across the United States and as a lifelong advocate for reproductive rights, Assemblymember Bauer-Kahan has introduced AB 1666 and AB 1242 during the 2022 legislative session to bolster California’s protections for our state’s abortion providers and patients.

 Her bill AB 1666 was signed into law by Governor Newsom on June 24, 2022 and immediately went into effect.
 The bill protects those in California from civil liability for providing or receiving abortion care.
 This bill further states that any legal action brought against the right to reproductive choice is against the public policy of California, and therefore will not be enforced by California courts.
-AB 1242, which is undergoing the legislative process, would protect patients and providers in California from extradition actions and arrest for providing abortion care.
+AB 1242, which was signed into law in September 2022, protects patients and providers in California from extradition actions and arrest for providing abortion care.
 This law also prohibits California-based tech companies from sharing their users' private data with out-of-state law enforcement agencies seeking to prosecute those who provide or receive abortions.

 In 2021, the Assemblymember introduced and passed AB 1356.
 This bill addresses the increase in harassment of patients at reproductive health clinics by increasing penalties and fines for those who endanger patients and providers of basic, necessary healthcare by sharing their photos and personal information online.
 AB 1356 was signed into law on September 22, 2021.

 ● California enacts bill to "shield" abortion providers and patients from state bans https://www.axios.com/2022/06/23/california-abortion-shield-providers-texas-roe